 The human tendency to look backwards at recent history, and extrapolate lessons learned into the future behavior of our managed systems, misses the potential for unexpected interactions between coupled engineering and management systems simply because they have never shown any evidence of interacting in problematic ways in the past.
 We also have difficulty in properly defining uncertainty and understanding how this uncertainty propagates through a complex interacting system of systems.
-The categorization of causal factors provided by Chernov and Sornette, and the comments of Black, show that we need to extend our definition of systems beyond engineering systems to managerial systems, social systems and political systems to capture the full scope of human interaction with physical infrastructure systems and how this interaction can contribute to the evolution of catastrophes.
+The categorization of causal factors provided by Chernov and Sornette, and the comments of Black, show that we need to extend our definition of systems to capture the full scope of human interaction with physical infrastructure systems and how this interaction can contribute to the evolution of catastrophes.